Commemorate the 25th anniversary of the Centennial Olympic Games at Atlanta History Center July 23–September 5th.

 Virtual Author Talk

-Join us on July 21 at 7pm for a virtual conversation with Randal Roark & Michael Dobbins about how Atlanta leveraged the benefits of the Centennial Games to become a city of international prominence.Register now
+Randal Roark & Michael Dobbins in conversation about how Atlanta leveraged the benefits of the Centennial Games to become a city of international prominence.Watch Now

 Explore the Exhibition